reinhart1010/nix/docs/en/common/dvc.md

 # dvc

 Data Version Control: like `git` for data.
-Some subcommands such as `dvc commit` have their own usage documentation.
+Some subcommands such as `commit` have their own usage documentation.
 More information: <https://dvc.org/>.

 - Execute a DVC subcommand: